 If the negligence of another person caused you to be involved in a motor vehicle collision, thereby leading to a diagnosis of schizophrenia, it is important to receive care from medical professionals who have experience dealing with traumatic brain injuries.

-It may also be helpful to contact an experienced injury attorney, who will be able to advise you on your legal rights
+It may also be helpful to contact an experienced personal injury attorney, who will be able to advise you on your legal rights